 Further information about the Statutory Blight process, including details on who is eligible to apply and statutory compensation that may be available, can be found in our guides below.

-Owner-occupiers who are not eligible to serve a Blight Notice may be able to apply under the NTS Property Scheme.
+Owner-occupiers who are not eligible to serve a Blight Notice may be able to apply under the Need to Sell (NTS) Property Scheme.
 Your property does not need to be within the safeguarded area for you to be eligible to apply under the scheme.
-More information on the Need to Sell Property Scheme is available on our Need to Sell page.
+More information on the NTS Property Scheme is available on our NTS page.

 Need to Sell pageDocuments & guides